 Whether it's for a wedding, a special evening, or to strengthen your restaurant team, finding dependable waiting staff can sometimes be a challenging task.

-Looking for wait staff for hire in London?
+Looking to hire waiting staff in London?
 To find qualified waiting staff with the Brigad app o website, 3 steps are sufficient:

 Once you set up a mission, it's sent to waiters and waitresses with the relevant skills in your area.